SwimResults/import-service/docs/easywk.md

 ### time

 receives a result time for a single lane.
-It is either a final result or a split time.
+It is either "RT" for reaction time or a split or final result time.

 ```json
 {